DevOpsAcademySS/DevOpsAcademySS/.github/PULL_REQUEST_TEMPLATE.md

 ## Issue: AI-84-denis-regex-in-linux-bash

 ### Please include a summary of the change and which issue is fixed:
-Short description - Finish third task
+Short description - Finised eighth task and explanations for the task were corrected.

 ### Why is this important?:
-Short summary - 2-nd commit of this task.
-So left to complete eighth task.
+Short summary - 3-rd commit of this task.
+I compleateed it.

 ### How was this change tested ?:
-Short summary - Patern of third task work with code number of Chernivtsi with many variations.
+Short summary - I tested three times, it works.